-152 Connect a dummy load rated for your transceiver's power output to the Ant 1 connector on the remote relay box.
-153 Turn the antenna switch controller on by flipping the front panel toggle switch to the "On" position.
-154 Put the antenna switch into manual mode by pressing and releasing the mode button to make the red manual mode LED illuminate.
-Select Antenna 1 by pressing the Ant 1 button.
-155 Set your transceiver to transmit on its highest frequency band.
+152 Set your transceiver to transmit on its highest frequency band.
 Set the transceiver to a mode that will transmit a steady carrier - either use its "tune" function, or CW.
-156 Transmit a signal and check the SWR.
+153 Transmit a signal and check the SWR.
 The SWR should be better than 1.2:1.
 Also, if you have a band data interface cable installed, observe that the antenna controller's front panel yellow XMIT LED illuminates when the transmitter is on.
-157 Repeat the previous step for the other 3 antenna connectors: Move the dummy load to the next antenna connector and select that antenna from the antenna controller's front panel buttons.
-158 This concludes the testing.
+154 Repeat the previous step for the other 3 antenna connectors: Move the dummy load to the next antenna connector and select that antenna from the antenna controller's front panel buttons.
+155 This concludes the testing.
 You can now deploy the remote switch box.